IN Northern Indiana Zone Forecast

 Including the cities of Lagrange, Topeka, and Shipshewana

-thunderstorms.
+afternoon.
 Highs in the mid 70s.
-West winds 10 to 15 mph with
+West winds 10 to 15 mph with gusts

 cloudy.
 A 40 percent chance of showers and thunderstorms.
 Highs in